wmrmweerakoon/wmrmweerakoon/README.md

 ---

 ### 🚀 About Me
-- 🌱 I’m currently learning **Flutter, MERN Stack, and AI integration for apps**
-- 👯 I’m looking to collaborate on [AI-powered educational content projects (Raishn Kids)](http://www.youtube.com/@RaishnKids)
+- 🎓 I’m an **Undergraduate in Software Engineering at SLIIT**
+- 💡 My passion lies in **UI/UX design, creative interface building, and crafting user-focused digital experiences**
+- 🎨 I love turning ideas into visually appealing, intuitive, and impactful designs
+- 🌱 Currently exploring **Flutter UI, modern design systems, and user experience psychology**
-- 📝 I regularly share content on [Raishn Kids YouTube Channel](http://www.youtube.com/@RaishnKids)
+- 🤝 I enjoy collaborating on **AI-integrated, design-driven projects**
-- 💬 Ask me about **React, Flutter, MongoDB, and 3D Modeling with Blender**
+- 💬 Ask me about **UI/UX principles, design systems, Figma workflows, prototyping, and animation**
+- 🧠 Fun fact: *I spend more time designing how users feel — not just what they click!*
 - 📫 Reach me at **ruvishan.m.weerakoon@gmail.com**

-- ⚡ Fun fact: *I can switch from coding web apps to designing 3D models to creating kids’ AI stories — all in one day!*
+---

+### 🧩 My Design Philosophy
+> *“Design is not just what it looks like and feels like — design is how it works.”* — Steve Jobs

+I believe every interface tells a story.
+My goal is to make products **simple, usable, and emotionally engaging** through minimal yet meaningful design.

 ---